approov/quickstart-golang-token-check/docs/APPROOV_TOKEN_BINDING_QUICKSTART.md

         token, err := verifyApproovToken(request, base64Secret)

         if err != nil {
+            // You may want to remove logging, replace or change how its logging
+            //log.Println("Approov: " + err.Error())
             errorResponse(response, http.StatusUnauthorized, err.Error())
             return
         }

         if ! token.Valid {
+            // You may want to remove logging, replace or change how its logging
+            //log.Println("Approov: " + err.Error())
             errorResponse(response, http.StatusUnauthorized, "Token is invalid.")
             return
         }